 A tenderer will be deemed to be fully compliant with any clause not listed in the Statement of Non-Compliance.

-Note to tenderers: Failure to indicate all non-compliances in Table 1 may constitute false, misleading or deceptive conduct for the purposes the Australian Consumer Law (Schedule 2 to the Competition and Consumer Act 2010 (Cth)) or Division 137 of the Criminal Code Act 1995 (Cth).
+Note to tenderers: Failure to indicate all non-compliances in Table 1 may constitute false, misleading or deceptive conduct for the purposes of the Australian Consumer Law (Schedule 2 to the Competition and Consumer Act 2010 (Cth)) or Division 137 of the Criminal Code Act 1995 (Cth).

 Table 1: Statement of Non-Compliance Format